-We have been asked several times about options for charging your electric toothbrush from a 12V DC supply as available in-car or in caravans, RV’s, boats, yachts, etc. for when you are travelling or living off-grid.
+We have been asked several times about options for charging your electric toothbrush from a 12V DC supply as available in cars, caravans, RV’s, boats, yachts, etc. for when you are travelling or living off-grid.
 You can read the various options in the article below.

 The USB toothbrush charging option

 One option is to use a USB powered toothbrush charger.
-You can then use an in-car USB adapter to convert 12V DC to a 5V USB connection to power the toothbrush charger:
+You can then use an in-car USB adapter to convert 12V DC from the lighter socket to a 5V USB connection to power the toothbrush charger:

-There are various 3rd-party USB powered chargers for both Philips Sonicare and Braun Oral-B toothbrushes available on eBay here, though we have no experience in how reliable they are or how well they work:
+There are various 3rd-party USB powered chargers for both Philips Sonicare and Braun Oral-B toothbrushes available through the links below, though we have no experience in how reliable they are or how well they work: